Museu Nacional d'Art de Catalunya

 Gothic Collection

-There are many works from the most important Catalan artists of the era, including painters Pere Serra, Jaume Huguet and Bernat Martorell and sculptor Jaume Cascalls, to whom a 14th century head of Christ is attributed.
+There are many works from the most important Catalan artists of the era, including painters Pere Serra, Jaume Huguet and Bernat Martorell and sculptor Jaume Cascalls, to whom a fourteenth century head of Christ is attributed.

 Renaissance and Baroque Collection